Best Sleep Schedule for Night Shift Workers: A Practical Guide

 Daytime sleep is harder than nighttime sleep.
 Your environment needs to be perfect.

 Make it dark: Your room must be completely dark.
 Install high-quality blackout curtains that block all window light.
 If light still leaks in around the edges or through the door, use a bluetooth sleep mask.
-These block 100% of light while letting you listen to calming sounds or white noise.

 Make it cool: Set your thermostat between 15-19°C. Cooler temperatures improve sleep quality.